Re-defining the Geo-Engineering Concept

 6D - The management of the life cycle of modeled objects, integrated into the operations of their context in real time.

-Undoubtedly in the previous conceptualization there are different visions, especially because the application of the mode is cumulative and not exclusive.
-Planted vision is just a way of interpreting the optics of the benefits that we have seen the users to the extent that we have adopted the technological developments in the industry; Tis being Civil Engineering, Architecture, Industrial Engineering, Cadastre, Cartography ... or the accumulation of all these in an integrated process.
+Undoubtedly, in the previous conceptualization there are different views, especially because the application of modeling is cumulative and not exclusive.
+The vision raised is only one way of interpreting from the perspective of benefits that users have seen as we have adopted technological developments in the industry; be this Civil Engineering, Architecture, Industrial Engineering, Cadastre, Cartography ... or the accumulation of all these in an integrated process.

 Finally, the infographic shows the contribution that the disciplines have been led to the standardization and adoption of the digital world in the daily routines of the human being.